 Case Managers are assigned for students who are formally designated with an Inclusive Education Plan (IEP), or who are on Learning Plans.
-Counsellors will case manage students with R and H designations, all other designations are managed by an Inclusion Support Teacher.
+Counsellors typically case manage students with R and H designations, all other designations are most often managed by an Inclusion Support Teacher.
 Where a student is on an Learning Plan, this is typically collaboratively case managed by an IST and Classroom Teacher.

 Links to resources to assist Case Managers with fulfilling the duties of their role are found below.
 Refer to the Year-at-a-Glance for more information regarding the timing of specific annual tasks.